4. Chapter 4

 Those enjoying a more private banquet under the open sky did not pay heed to them as they walked past.
 They went in silence at first, taking in the darkened surroundings and the faint scent from the trees lining the field, the weak breeze cooling their faces, before the Rohir spoke: "Your brothers said the Pelennor has been cleansed."

 "It has," replied Idrin.
-"After the armies marched East, Lord Elfhelm sent whomever he could spare to help with that task.
+"After the armies marched East, the Marshal Elfhelm sent whomever he could spare to help with that task.
 The remains of the burnt farmsteads were cleared and anything that could be salvaged was retrieved.
 Nearly all the slain and those we lost in the Houses were named, so their families will not be left to wonder about their fates.
 They were buried near the roots of Mindolluin, by the southern wall of the City.
 Foreign soil for your kinsmen, but they will not be forgotten."
 She drew a deep breath and fell silent.
 As if by unspoken agreement, there had been no talk of the War or its aftermath the evening before, and speaking of it now brought all the unpleasant feelings back.